Future Collider Perspectives on Higgs CP Violation: Summary and Conclusions

 \subsection{Acknowledgments}

-J.B. is funded by Science Technology and Facilities Council (STFC) under grant ST/Y509814/1.
+J.B. is funded by the Science Technology and Facilities Council (STFC) under grant ST/Y509814/1.
 A.J.C. is supported by the Leverhulme Trust under grant RPG-2020-004.
 C.E.'s work is supported by the Institute for Particle Physics Phenomenology Associateship Scheme.
 S.F. is supported by the STFC under the grant ST/W000482/1 and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement 772357-Open3Gen.
 J.N is funded by the Royal Society under grant URF/R/241013.
 L.S.P.T is funded by the DESY laboratory.
 A.P. is supported by the STFC under grant ST/W000601/1 and by the Leverhulme Trust under grant RPG-2020-004.
 A.R. is supported by the STFC under grant ST/W000520/1.
 J.C.S. is supported by the STFC under grant ST/X005984/1.
 S.L.W. is supported by the STFC under grant ST/W00044X/1.
+Y.Z. is supported by the Chinese Scholarship Council under grant 202308090795.